ParkerICI/premessa/README.md

 With the Matlab implementation, when you do gating and beads removal, you process one file at the time, and there is no way to look back at previously analyzed files, for instance for adjusting the gates.

-cytofNormalizeR separates the two steps of the workflow.
+premessa separates the two steps of the workflow.
 First you setup the gates, moving back and forth between the input files as needed.
 This is useful if, for instance, you want to use the exact same gates for all the files, because you need to visualize all the data, before you can identify gates that will work across all the files.
 Once the gates have been setup, all the files are normalized and the results are saved.

 You then switch to the beads removal step, once again visualizing the files back and forth as needed, until you have selected an appropriate cutoff.
 You can then either remove beads from a single file, or from all the files simultaneously.
 Because the intermediate normalization results have been saved, you can repeat the beads removal step if needed.